airbnb/lottie-ios/README.md

 ![Abcs](_Gifs/Examples4.gif)

+## PSA
+Lottie V2 is currently in development!
+We are rewriting the render system.
+This will be a major update that will address most of the currently outstanding issues.
+We will only consider merging minor bugfixes in the meantime!
+Stay Tuned!
+Please forward all questions to Brandon Withrow, @thewithra on twitter or lottie@airbnb.com Thanks!

 ## Using Lottie
 Lottie supports iOS 8 and above.
 Lottie animations can be loaded from bundled JSON or from a URL